 f.
 Growth challenges known: As the Star Venture Programme aims to support your company in scaling rapidly and internationally it is important that you demonstrate awareness of the major challenges that your organisation faces and how with support they can be overcome.

-Please download the application form HERE and send it to [email protected] with [email protected] in CC and the email title “Western Balkans: Star Venture Application – Your company name” by 01 December 2019.
+Please download the application form HERE and send it to [email protected] with [email protected] in CC and the email title “Western Balkans: Star Venture Application – Your company name” by 31st of December 2019.

 For more info click the link below